Donitzo/godot-simple-portal-system/README.md

 A Simple Portal System for Godot 4 (and 3 with a little work).
 Portals hopefully need no introduction.
 Just think of the game Portal and you get the idea.
 Non-nested portals are deceptively simple to implement, and can be incredibly powerful as both a gameplay mechanic and as a convenience feature to move players around your level, or to provide countless other fun special effects.

 This simple portal system is meant as an educational example on how you can create portals in Godot.
-Consider it a starting point.
+Consider it a starting point, as the relevant portal code has been documented clearly.

 ![Demo animation](https://github.com/Donitzo/godot-simple-portal-system/blob/main/images/demo.gif)